emptyroom/affidavit-generator/README.md

-# pdftools-python
+# python-admin-tools
-Python scripts for manipulating pdf files
+Python scripts for various administrative tasks in an office setting.

 ## Renaming
 Renames multiple pdf files according to csv list of values.

+## DocDemo
+Generates affidavits based on user input.